boydx/geosalad/PITCHME.md

 <a href="http://boydx.github.io/collisions/" target="blank">Interactive map</a>

 ---
-## What tools will we use?
+# Tools
+@ul[squares]
+- ArcGIS Pro
+- Python
+- GitHub
+- with big data...
+@ulend

 ---
-## Maps: ArcGIS Pro & QGIS
+## ArcGIS Pro (& QGIS)
+@ul[squares]
-* Students have requested both
+- Students have requested both
-* QGIS is free and runs on MacOS
+- QGIS is free and runs on MacOS
-* ArcGIS Pro is brave new frontier
+- ArcGIS Pro is brave new frontier
-* Employers mostly in ESRI ecosystem
+- Employers mostly in ArcGIS ecosystem
+@ulend

 ---
 ## Code: Python 3
+@ul[squares]
-* Text-based instructions are cool, dude
+- Text-based instructions are cool, dude
-* ESC the desktop, free your workflow
+- ESC the desktop, free your workflow
-* Write it once, use it forever
+- Write it once, use it forever
-* Start with no programming knowledge
+- Start with no programming knowledge
+@ulend

 ---
-### Online: Web pages!
+## Online: Web pages
+@ul[squares]
-* Use GitHub Pages to publish maps online
+- Use GitHub Pages to publish maps online
-* Add content to prebuilt templates
+- Add content to prebuilt templates
-* Markdown, HTML, CSS, JavaScript
+- Markdown, HTML, CSS, JavaScript
-* From here it is wide open...
+- From here it is wide open...
+@ul[squares]

 ---
 ## Code examples?